martincooper/scala-datatable/docs/DataColumnModificationExamples.md

 ```

 ## Removing Columns
-To remove a Column, call the remove method on the table.columns collection.
+To remove a column, call the remove method on the table.columns collection.
 This will return a new DataTable structure with the column removed.
 The column to remove
 can be specified by name, by index, or the column itself.